 One of the main aftereffects of a fire are odors.
 These can be difficult to remove without professional know-how and equipment.
 Some of the factors that can impact the strength of fire are:

 - Size– The bigger the fire, the more burned objects there are – resulting in more smoke.

 - Length-The longer a structure has been exposed to smoke, the more deeply odor has seeped into porous materials.

 - Space– When a fire occurs in a smaller room, the smoke odor becomes more intense and concentrated.

-- Stuff – Not all odors are equal.
+- Different Materials – Not all odors are equal.
 For instance, burning wood, plastic and protein, all emit different smells with varied consistency.